dev-xero/dev-xero/README.md

 <h3>こんにちは, 私 の 名前 は ゼロ です </h3>

 <p>—</p> Hey, I'm a Full-stack Web and Android Developer, so to speak.
 You can call me Xero.
-<p>—</p> I'm interested in app development, machine learning, neural networks, abstract math and anime!
-When I'm not coding, watching anime or reading manga, I'm usually sketching stuff or working on math concepts.
+<p>—</p> I'm interested in app development, machine learning, neural networks, abstract math, and anime!
+When I'm not coding, watching anime, or reading manga, I'm usually sketching stuff or working on math concepts.
-<p>—</p> Generally curious, enjoys exploring interesting concepts, INTJ, a bit of a generalist and an otaku.
+<p>—</p> Generally curious, enjoys exploring interesting concepts, an INTJ, a bit of a generalist, and an otaku.

 <br />